aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-postscript-ps/_index.md

 document.Fill(path);
 ```

-## Step 10: Close the Current Page and Save the Document
+## Step 10: close the current page and save the document

 Close the current page and save the PostScript document.